WE RECOMMEND THAT YOU AVOID FILLER TREATMENTS 2 WEEKS BEFORE THE COVID VACCINE AND 4 WEEKS AFTER.

 Mouth to chin lines (Marionette lines)

 The marionette lines transverse from the corners of the mouth down towards the chin and give the appearance of a sad expression.
-These particular folds can progress to form jowls later on.
+These folds can progress to form jowls later in life.
 With the use of dermal fillers and correct technique, the added volume at the corner of the mouth creates a lifting effect resulting in a more youthful appearance.
 Results vary dependent on the type of filler, usually between 10-18 months.

 Non-surgical rhinoplasty (‘Nose job’)